- Individual burrows in the ground that look like anthills

 Because they live in individual nests, Miner Bees do not defend their nest as other bees that live in colonies do and their stingers are so small that even if they tried to sting, they would barely be able to puncture the skin.
 The only real threat that Miner Bees present is to the lawn as they dig holes and leave anthill-like dirt mounds and if left untreated, they can infest very large areas.

 Miner Bee infestations are fairly easy to spot as they leave an anthill-like dirt mound as an indicator of a nest.
 If you see any of these dirt mounds or small, stout bees flying out of the ground, call The Bug Man and Queen Bee.
 Our friendly office staff will give you an estimate right over the phone and get you scheduled as soon as possible, sometimes the next day!
 On the day of your appointment, our experts will come to your home and do a full inspection of the affected area and eliminate the nest.
 As a local Milwaukee family-owned business, we take great pride in exceeding our customers’ expectations.
-Contact us today to learn more about Miner Bees removal & for your free estimate!
+Contact us today to learn more about Miner Bees removal services & for your free estimate!